butlerx/wetty/docs/apache.md

         </Location>

         # security hazard for switching between users, disabled if remote-user set as recent github commit
-        # but not yet published via yarn, so we put here a double security belt
+        # but not yet published via npm, so we put here a double security belt
         <Location /wetty/ssh/>
             Deny from all
         </Location>